 "Any way to guess which way?" asked Fells, glancing at the featureless horizon.

-"Given the time and the wind," she answered promptly, "probably that way."
+"Given the time and the wind," she answered promptly, "that way, most likely."
 She turned and pointed behind her, along the wind.
-"Coudray will probably want us to scout that way."
+"Coudray will want us to scout that way, I expect."

 "And why would I want to do that, lieutenant?"
 Coudray came round Fells' hindquarters just in time to hear Jenny's prediction.